Stephen Hladik – Tau Chapter (Pennsylvania State University) – 2020 to Today

 Howard T. Beaver – Epsilon Chapter (University of Wisconsin) – 1923 to 1925

 Howard T. Beaver served Alpha Kappa Lambda as National President from 1923 to 1925.
 He graduated from William Jewell College in 1913 and received his M. A. Degree in 1922 from the University of Wisconsin.
 He began work with the YMCA in 1913 as a traveling college secretary.
 He spent the summer of 1916 as the Army YMCA secretary on the Mexican border and with the British Army YMCA in Bombay, Baghdad, Iraq.

 Brother Beaver completed graduate work and taught courses at the University of Wisconsin from 1921 to 1924.
-He was initiated into Alpha Kappa Lambda on May 4, 1923, as a charter member of Epsilon Chapter.
-He would establish Beaver Associates, Inc., a fund-raising consulting firm which he ran until his passing.
+He was initiated into Alpha Kappa Lambda on May 4, 1923, as a charter member of the Epsilon Chapter.
+He would establish Beaver Associates, Inc., a fund-raising consulting firm that he ran until his passing.

 Brother Beaver entered the Omega Chapter on September 14, 1962.

 Harrison A. Dobbs – Alpha Chapter (University of California) – 1922 to 1923

 Harrison A. Dobbs served as National President from 1922 to 1923.
 He completed graduate schoolwork at Chicago, Northwestern, and Yale.
 Some of his accomplishments included teaching at the University of Chicago for 15 years, serving as a member of the Illinois Board of Public Welfare Commissioners, a trustee on the Board of the Hull House, and as president of the Illinois Welfare Association.